Students Who Live On University Of The Pacific Campus Told To Move Amid Coronavirus Concerns

 “They have to be out by Wednesday, so like 3 days of moving out is not enough time.
 So there are definitely students out there scrambling,” said senior Romalyn Elew.

-The university is only staying open for some students who have no other options following growing concerns over the coronavirus.
+The university is providing remote instruction to students and some employees are working remotely following growing concerns over the coronavirus.

+Some students who live on campus are being allowed to stay if they don’t have other options.

 International students who can’t return home, students who rely on campus as their permanent year-round home, and those with compromised immune systems who would risk their own health and safety by leaving, may be able to stay pending approval from the school.